aminsakka/java11/README.md

 ### User Story 8 :
 As a Java 11 HelloServer user

-I Want to post the order from Json file (POST - route : /file/orders)
+I Want to post the order from Json file (POST - route : /orders).
+The file to post is "src/test/resources/test.json"

 ### User Story 9 :
 As a Java 11 HelloServer user

-I Want to post the order from Input Stream (POST - route : /stream/orders)
+I Want to implement a blockingSearch (Sync) call of a keyword in a given URI

 ### User Story 10 :
 As a Java 11 HelloServer user

-I Want to implement a blockingSearch (Sync) call of a keyword in a given URI
+I Want to implement a non blockingSearch (Async) call of a keyword in a given URI

 ### User Story 11 :
-As a Java 11 HelloServer user

-I Want to implement a non blockingSearch (Async) call of a keyword in a given URI

-### User Story 12 :
 As a Java 11 HelloServer user

 I Want to implement a non blockingSearch (Async) and parallel call of a keyword in a list of URI